EricBui0201/Data_Analytics_Projects/Google Play Apps Installation/README.md

 <img src="Images/img1.png" width="250">

 ### Objective
 The Google Play Store data has enormous potential to drive app-making businesses to success.
 Actionable insights can be drawn for developers to work on and capture a big share of the Android market.
-Accordingly, I will model a multi-variate classification model to predict the total amount of installations per app based on a set of features.
+Accordingly, I will build a multi-variate classification model to predict the total installations per app based on a set of features.

 #### Problem Definition
 The dataset used in this project is retreived from Kaggle, consisting of more than 10K unique apps with 11 features fetched from Google's Play Store.The biggest challenge is to transform my intial dataset into an optimized one through proper feature scaling and engineering and choosing the right fit model with the highest predictive power based on the following classification metrics: